It’s time to deck your halls and the American Red Cross has steps to help you decorate safely.

-- Check all holiday light cords to make sure they aren’t frayed or broken.
+- Check all holiday light cords to ensure they aren’t frayed or broken.
 Don’t string too many strands of lights together — no more than three per extension cord.

-- When decorating outside, make sure decorations are for outdoor use and fasten lights securely to your home or trees.
+- Ensure outside decorations are for outdoor use and fasten lights securely to your home or trees.
 If using hooks or nails outside, make sure they are insulated to avoid an electrocution or fire hazard.

-- If getting a live tree, make sure it’s fresh and water it to keep it fresh.
-Bend the needles up and down to make sure no needles fall off.
+- If getting a live tree, make sure it’s fresh and keep it watered.
+To test if the tree is fresh, bend the needles up and down to make sure no needles fall off.

 - If using a ladder, be extra careful.
 Make sure to have good, stable placement and wear shoes that allow for good traction.

 AVOID HOME FIRES Help keep your family safe by testing your smoke alarms monthly and practicing your home fire escape plan until everyone can get out in less than two minutes — the amount of time you may have to leave a burning home before it’s too late.